Alfresco/docs-alfresco/content-services/community/config/repository.md

     activities.feed.cleaner.startDelayMins=2
     ```

-4. Extend the `dev-log4j.properties` with a new configuration in the `<classpathRoot>/alfresco/extension` directory:
+4. Extend the `dev-log4j2.properties` with a new configuration in the `<classpathRoot>/alfresco/extension` directory:

     ```bash
-    log4j.logger.org.alfresco.repo.activities.feed.cleanup.FeedCleaner=trace
+    logger.alfresco-repo-activities-feed-cleanup-FeedCleaner.name=org.alfresco.repo.activities.feed.cleanup.FeedCleaner
+    logger.alfresco-repo-activities-feed-cleanup-FeedCleaner.level=trace
     ```

     This file will override subsystem settings that aren't applicable in `alfresco-global.properties`.